boninom-marce/amphibian-birdnet-workflow/README.md

 The workflow is organized into three critical stages, built upon practical field experience with acoustic data:

-* **Stage I (Data Curation and Labeling Criteria):** Focuses on defining a rigorous "Gold Standard".
+* **Stage I (Data Curation and Labeling Criteria):** Focuses on manual data curation protocols to build both robust species-specific training sets and a rigorous "Gold Standard" dataset (expert-verified ground truth reserved strictly for performance evaluation).
 Signal quality categories may be used during manual curation, but training is performed using a binary presence/absence approach.
 A precautionary principle is applied: if a signal cannot be confidently identified by an experienced observer, it is excluded to avoid introducing ambiguity into the model's learning process.
 * [Protocol 01: Labeling](protocols/01_labeling.md)

 * **Stage II (Custom Model Training and Analysis):** A guide for binary training (presence/absence) using embeddings.
 Special emphasis is placed on creating a robust "Noise" class that captures the biotic and abiotic variability of the local soundscape (wind, rain, technical interference, other species) to drastically minimize false positives.